CloudM-Migrate/documentation/Endpoint-Configuration-Guides/AzureStorage.md

 This guide will show how to configure Azure Storage as a source or destination endpoint.

-For Azure Storage this is defined by the following requirements:
+CloudM Migrate has the following requirments for Azure Storage as a source:

 <a name="top"></a>
 <details open markdown="block">